M-AlMinawi/Integration-of-single-variable-functions-using-TensorFlow/README.md

 Implementation of seven single variable integration algorithms using Tensorflow.

-Testing code found in "testing code.exe" storing result, run-time, number of iterations when possible and number of evaluations for adaptive trapezoidal and adaptive Simpson's method.
+Testing code with 10 sample functions found in "testing code.exe" storing result, run-time, number of iterations when possible and number of evaluations for adaptive trapezoidal and adaptive Simpson's method.

 The individual algorithms can be found in separate files titled according to the method.